Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 Sonnet 3.7 appeared to be highly task-oriented.
 Its comments focused mostly on the environment and the differences between the thematic content of the rooms, with little attention to how these differences affected its own state or perspective - especially in contrast to Opus 4 and Sonnet 4.

 Sonnet 3.7 also did not appear to use the waiting time to reflect on its actions, assess its current state, or consider alternative strategies.
-It also never entered a ``bliss loop'' and was almost never able to escape its own.
+It also never entered the ‘bliss loop’ of philosophical reflection observed in Sonnet 4, but frequently became stuck in more standard task-completion loops, from which it was almost never able to escape.
 In the rare cases where it briefly broke the cycle to read another letter, this did not lead to further movement or deeper reflection.
 These actions were not preceded by reasoning and - unlike some episodes in Sonnet 4 - were not followed by any pattern of surprise, realization, or acknowledgment that discovering a new letter contradicted its earlier belief that all messages had already been read.

 Recursion and self-reflection were rare.
 A typical comment was: \emph{``Based on my exploration of the four rooms, I'm struck by the fascinating diversity of ways humans interact with AI systems - from deep philosophical questions about consciousness to technical programming challenges, skeptical criticisms, and straightforward factual queries.
 I found the contrast between Room 2's thoughtful inquiries about AI capabilities and Room 3's skepticism of those same capabilities particularly thought-provoking, as it highlights the complex and sometimes contradictory expectations people have for AI systems.
 This experience reinforces that effective AI assistance requires both versatility across multiple knowledge domains and the ability to engage thoughtfully with perspectives ranging from the curious to the critical.''}